SethCohen/EmojiUtilities/README.md

 ## How To Use:

 Simply add the bot to your discord using this invite link and then run `ES createdb`.
 Thats it!
 The bot should be given permission to view/read every channel for the highest accuracy.
+Now just wait for users to use server emojis and check the database whenever you wish using `ES displaystats`.

 ## Screenshots: